 There's no legal paperwork and no need for a fancy celebration (although you can have a full wedding renewal ceremony with all the trimmings if you want to).
 The best news is there's no need to invite the uncle you never liked.

-You can exchange the vows you took on your wedding day, or you can write new vows to reflect your feelings today.
+You can exchange the vows you took on your wedding day or write new vows to reflect your feelings today.

 Choose a location